 Individual graduate programs provide program-specific orientations for their new students at each enrollment cycle.
 Depending on the program’s primary mode of delivery, these orientations are conducted in the various locations in which courses are offered and/or virtually.
-Information supporting all graduate students can be found by logging into WebbConnect and Blackboard and clicking on the Graduate tab at the top of the Blackboard menu.
+Information supporting all graduate students can be found by logging into Blackboard and clicking on Graduate Studies link in Institution Resources on the Institution Page.
 In addition, a general New Graduate Student Orientation Webinar to which all new students are invited is hosted by the Graduate Studies Office before the beginning of the fall and spring semesters.
-A recording of the most recent webinar is sent to students and is located in the Orientation section of the Graduate Blackboard area.
+A recording of the most recent webinar is sent to students through email and is located in the Orientation module of the Graduate Studies Blackboard area.

 Each new student receives an acceptance letter that provides the name and email address of the director/coordinator of the program the student is entering.
 Students will also receive an email upon registration with additional information and instructions about navigating the graduate school experience at Gardner-Webb.